roehampton/module-content/software-development-1/week-02/lab/README.md

        At what time do I get home for breakfast?

-## Lesson 3:  Introduction to Python
+## Lesson 3 Recap:  Introduction to Python

 We'll explore and expand on some of these concepts in Python via your open Jupyter Notebook.